kufreu/kufreu.github.io/final/final.md

   }
 }
 ```
-An if-else statement is used in this function to allow for more variability.
+An if-else statement is used in this function to allow for more flexibility.
 If the an object is inputted as center, distance will be calculated from it.
 If nothing is supplied, a centroid is made on the sole input and distance is calculated from it.
 ```r
 result <- wgs84 %>%
   mutate(